kaoh/globalplatform/gpshell/src/gpshell.1.md

 The APDU is given as hex without spaces and without leading 0x.

-__send_apdu_nostop__ -sc 0 -APDU *apdu*

-:    Does not stop in case of an error

-The APDU is given as hex without spaces and without leading 0x.

 __get_data__ -identifier *identifier*

 :    A GET DATA command returning the data for the given identifier.
 See the identifier options for details.